Patrick and Carol

 We can help you unearth the many benefits of taking a chance.
-Satisfying your lust for life.
+Satisfying your desire for life.
 Your inquisitiveness.
 Your open mindedness.
 Your interest in the world.
-Your desire to more than have a traditional retirement.
-Your sense of adventure and find health and fitness.
+Your want to more than have a traditional retirement.
+Your sense of adventure and also find health and peace.

 We have contentment and fulfilment living a minimalistic but purposeful life.

 Taking a chance is risky … but as it's said "no pain no gain".
 But you can eliminate much pain by being part of a community who are doing what you’re planning to do.
 A community that is willing and able to provide unbiased information and personal support.

-There’ll be times you’ll ask “why am I doing this”.
-But there will be many more times you’ll ask “why didn’t I do this before” or “WOW!
+There’ll be times you’ll ask “Why am I doing this?”.
+But there will be many more times you’ll ask “Why didn’t I do this a long time ago?” or “WOW!
 The world has so much to offer”.

-You will be faced with many naysayers ... family and friends who will question your sanity.
-Gleefully showing you the many negative articles and telling you gloomy stories about what you want to do and where you want to go ... ignore them they are just projecting their own fears and misinformed opinions.
+When considering this path you'll be faced with many naysayers ... family and friends who will question your sanity.
+Gleefully showing you the many negative articles, and telling you gloomy stories about what you want to do and where you want to go ... ignore them they are just projecting their own fears and misinformed opinions.

-Listen to people who have done it.
+Rather listen to people who have done it or are doing it.
 People who are living this lifestyle.
-Get the facts, evaluate them and make your own conclusions.
+Get the facts or opinions, evaluate them and make your own conclusions.